 Partners also receive "experiential education" through the process of selecting and advising Grantees.
 Partners are exposed to grant finalists from around the Valley, and through site visits, learn first hand of their accomplishments and challenges.
 Partners who participate actively in SV2 grantmaking learn a great deal as they engage in this due diligence process and then monitor the achievement of mutually agreed-upon goals.

 Nearly all SV2 events include opportunities for Partners to meet and mingle; however, SV2 also holds events specifically designed for networking and building relationships within the group.
-These include our Fall Annual Meeting, our Holiday Party, our Spring All-Partner Meeting, and other events that allow Partners to get to know unfamiliar faces, catch up with old friends, and connect with others who share their passion for philanthropy.
+These include our Fall Annual Meeting, our Holiday Party, our Spring All-Community Gathering, and other events that allow Partners to get to know unfamiliar faces, catch up with old friends, and connect with others who share their passion for philanthropy.

 What I appreciate about SV2 is the range of education it provides me as a philanthropist and community member.
 At one event we might be talking about high-level policy; at another about strategic philanthropy; and at another about how the nonprofits we fund are actually changing kids' lives.